Charlie Chaplin: Background and childhood hardship

-Charles Spencer Chaplin Jr. was born in London on 16 April 1889 to Hannah Chaplin (née Hill) and Charles Chaplin Sr. His paternal grandmother came from the Smith family, who belonged to Romani people.
+Charles Spencer Chaplin Jr. was born on 16 April 1889 in London, to Hannah Chaplin (née Hill) and Charles Chaplin Sr. It has been speculated that his paternal grandmother came from the Romani people, although "Without a birth certificate, no one will ever know the truth."
 There is no official record of his birth, although Chaplin believed he was born at East Street, Walworth, in South London.
 (Note: An MI5 investigation in 1952 was unable to find any record of Chaplin's birth.
 Chaplin biographer David Robinson notes that it is not surprising that his parents failed to register the birth: "It was easy enough, particularly for music hall artists, constantly moving (if they were lucky) from one town to another, to put off and eventually forget this kind of formality; at that time the penalties were not strict or efficiently enforced."
 In 2011 a letter sent to Chaplin in the 1970s came to light which claimed that he had been born in a Gypsy caravan at Black Patch Park in Smethwick, Staffordshire (now in the borough of Sandwell in the West Midlands).
-Chaplin's son Michael has suggested that the information must have been significant to his father for him to retain the letter.
+Chaplin's son, Michael, has suggested that the information must have been significant to his father for him to retain the letter.
 Regarding the date of his birth, Chaplin believed it to be 16 April, but an announcement in the edition of 11 May 1889 of The Magnet stated it as the 15th.)

-His parents had married four years previously, at which time Charles Sr. became the legal guardian of Hannah's first son, Sydney John Hill.
+His parents had married four years earlier, at which time Charles Sr. became the legal guardian of Hannah's first son, Sydney John Hill.
 (Note: Sydney was born when Hannah Chaplin was 19.
 The identity of his biological father is not known for sure, but Hannah claimed it was a Mr. Hawkes.)
-At the time of his birth, Chaplin's parents were both music hall entertainers.

-Hannah, the daughter of a shoemaker, had a brief and unsuccessful career under the stage name Lily Harley, while Charles Sr., a butcher's son, was a popular singer.
+At the time of Chaplin's birth, both parents were music-hall entertainers.
+Hannah, the daughter of a shoemaker, had a brief and unsuccessful career under the stage name "Lily Harley", while Charles Sr., a butcher's son, was a popular singer.
 Although they never divorced, Chaplin's parents were estranged by around 1891.

-The following year, Hannah gave birth to a third son, George Wheeler Dryden, fathered by the music hall entertainer Leo Dryden.
-The child was taken by Dryden at six months old, and did not re-enter Chaplin's life for thirty years.
+The following year, Hannah gave birth to a third son, George Wheeler Dryden, fathered by the music-hall entertainer Leo Dryden.
+The child was taken by Dryden at six months old and did not re-enter Chaplin's life for about three decades.

 "I was hardly aware of a crisis because we lived in a continual crisis; and, being a boy, I dismissed our troubles with gracious forgetfulness."